Sunday Morning Programs for Adults, Children, and Youth

 Community Gospel Reflections

-A four-session series reflecting on how the Gospel lesson for the day can enrich our lives.
+A multi-session series reflecting on how the Gospel lesson for the day can enrich our lives.

 The Light Will Shine: A Study for Advent and Epiphany Day